WillCallTickets/WillCall/test.md

 # be sure to specify the environment! or else you will get the error below!
 knex migrate:latest --env=production

-# if you receive the following error...you didn't specify the environment properly
+# if you receive the following error...you probably did not specify the environment properly
 Knex:warning - Pool2 - Error: Pool was destroyed
 Knex:Error Pool2 - error: password authentication failed for user "ubuntu" ....